mastodon/documentation/Contributing-to-Mastodon/ExampleDevelopmentChange.md

 Hat tip to Old Man Pan @agoni@mastodon.social who described this solution.

-Issue - how to make quick simple change to code base - so you know your system can be changed, like "Hello world"

-So change "Toot!" button in mastodon to "Awooga!" or anything you want!
+Issue - how to make quick simple change to code base - so you know your system can be changed, like "Hello world", So change "Toot!" button in mastodon to "Awooga!" or anything you want!

 Solution: On Ubuntu ;)